Lago di Braies (also known as Pragser Wildsee) boasts every heavenly Alpine quality on Earth. Here is your guide to enjoying it at its most pristine.

 Spend any time at all on Instagram, and you’ll see that the Lago di Braies boathouse is the most popular photo stop on the lake.
 We get it.
 There’s something clearly magical about the boats seemingly levitating over the crystal clear water.

 But if you’re set on avoiding Instagram models during your visit, steer clear of here.
-You can usually spot them by their choice of attire: sundresses and heels.
+You can usually spot them by their silly choice of attire: sundresses and heels.
 No one ventures into an Alpine environment in such outfits unless they’re hunting for social media likes.

 The Best Time to Visit Lago di Braies

 The early bird gets the worm…and Lago di Braies much less crowded.
-The lake’s favorable position off a main mountain roadway makes it an attractive destination for tour groups.
+The lake’s favorable position off the main mountain roadway makes it an attractive destination for tour groups.
 If you arrive early in the morning, many group tour types tend to still be roaming the lands of snore.
 Let them sleep.

 They can miss the rising sun breaking the peaks and plunging like a waterfall into a still sea of jade.
 You, on the other hand, will take in a sight that touches your heart forever.